 Aston Martin are likely to stick with Sergio Perez as he is a well respected driver and a well respected pot of possible Central American finance.
 In the other seat we have Lance Stroll, so, you know…

 The stateside F1 team feels like it could see some changes in 2021.
-It is not unthinkable that both seats may come available, this highly dependant on the amount of doors that are smashed in post race briefings.
+It is not unthinkable that both seats may come available, this highly dependant on the number of doors that are smashed in post race briefings.
 Kevin Magnussen has been solid with the car when he has had a chance for points which would suggest he may get another contract.

 On the other side of the garage, it feels like it’s just a matter of time for Roman Grosjean which would leave an open seat.